Don Costa: Career

 During this time, Frank Sinatra formed Reprise Records and hired Costa to arrange the album Sinatra and Strings, released in 1962.
 This set of standard ballads would remain one of the most critically acclaimed works of Sinatra's Reprise period.
 His later work moved away from orchestra arrangement.
 Songs on the album include "All or Nothing at All", a verse-only version of "Stardust", a ballad rendition of "Night and Day" which provided a contrast to Sinatra's more-familiar big band version, and "Come Rain or Come Shine", which frequently is included in compilations from Sinatra's Reprise years.

 During the next year, Costa was asked to arrange for the Sarah Vaughan album, Snowbound.
 Barbra Streisand used the same arrangement of "Snowbound" for her second Christmas album for Sony in 2001.
 Costa also arranged Tony Bennett's 1965 album If I Ruled the World: Songs for the Jet Set.

 Between 1964 and 1968, Costa arranged four Columbia releases for Eydie Gormé: Gorme Country Style (1964), Softly, As I Leave You (1966), Don't Go To Strangers (1966), and The Look of Love (1968).

 In the mid-1960s, Costa moved from New York City to Hollywood and in 1964 formed DCP International through United Artists.
 His label revived the career of popular 1950s act Little Anthony and the Imperials.
 Working with producer Teddy Randazzo, Little Anthony had a fresh string of hits, including "Goin' Out of My Head" and "Hurt So Bad".
 In 1963, Costa discovered Trini Lopez working at PJ's, a Hollywood nightclub.
 Later in the decade, Sinatra again called on Costa to become his arranger, and Costa's work with Lawrence and Gormé abated.
 During this period, Sinatra scored one of his biggest hits, the Paul Anka adaptation of "My Way" (from the French "Comme d'habitude").
 UA Records acquired DCP International in 1966 and renamed the label Veep Records.

 Later years and death

 Costa was conducting for Sinatra in Las Vegas as well as arranging his records when Costa suffered a heart attack and required bypass surgery.
 After recovering, he started working with Mike Curb at MGM Records, producing and arranging material for the Osmond Brothers, as well as having a hand in Sammy Davis Jr.'s "The Candy Man" (1972), "We Can Make it Together" by Steve & Eydie featuring the Osmonds (1972), and Petula Clark's cover of "My Guy" (1971).

 In 1980, Costa received his fourth Grammy nomination for orchestrating what became another signature song for Sinatra, "Theme from New York, New York".
 Costa then scored a hit in 1981 with his daughter Nikka, titled "Out Here on My Own".
-The two were planning a follow-up when Costa died of a heart attack on January 19, 1983, in New York.
+The two were planning a follow-up when Costa died of a second heart attack on January 19, 1983, in New York City.